 We organise a regular lunchtime concert series known as Greyfriars at 12 throughout the year, on Thursdays at 12.00 pm.
 The 45-minute concerts feature internationally renowned performers, as well as local music students, and are free to attend.

 We’d love to show you around!
 Daytime and nightly tours are available of the Kirkyard.
-Weekly day tours are held on Thursdays at 11 am and can easily be booked through Eventbrite or by stopping by Greyfriars Kirk shop during visitor open hours.
-Night time tours are available daily through City of the Dead Tours and meet at 9 pm the roadside wall of St Giles Cathedral on the Royal Mile.
+Weekly day tours are held on Thursdays at 2 pm and can easily be booked through Eventbrite or by stopping by Greyfriars Kirk shop during visitor open hours.
+Nighttime tours are available daily through City of the Dead Tours and meet at 9 pm the roadside wall of St Giles Cathedral on the Royal Mile.
 Tickets are available at Bobby’s Bothy or by calling 0131 225 9044.

 Look no further than the award-winning Grassmarket Community Project Café, just down the hill from us, and part of our Greyfriars family, open Monday-Saturday from 9.00 am-4.00 pm.

 “If you are interested in old churches, graves and tombstones, then this a must for you.
 The tombstones are very interesting to read as there are many names and dates on a single stone.
 Its like trying to put a puzzle together.
 The church was old and beautiful.
 The pipe organ was playing and so nice to sit and listen to it for a while.”

 “I had done a lot of research before going to Scotland and was very familiar with its history.
 So much of what is tied to Edinburgh’s history can be experienced here.
 Greyfriars Bobby is certainly not the only thing to see…church and grounds are so important to Scottish history.”